This article has links to products and services we love, which we may make commission from.

 If you don’t want to invest, buy cheaper waterproof gloves and also mitten liners.

-Shades aren’t just about looking suave, they also block out the glare from the sun but glasses are useless when caught in heavy snow (every day, 3pm in Austria).
+Shades aren’t just about looking suave; they also block out the glare from the sun, but glasses are useless when caught in heavy snow (every day, 3pm in Austria).

 The wet turns cold and is pretty unpleasant!
-The more expensive versions like like the Airhole range have mouth holes to let you breathe, this would resolve the wet issue.
+The more expensive versions, like the Airhole range, have mouth holes to let you breathe; this would resolve the wet issue.

 Waterproof phone covers, don’t lose the incriminating photos from the bar the night before.

-Laugh all you want but I like a bumbag (fanny pack) for ski trips so I can easily access my phone/camera, lip salve and some cash.
+Laugh all you want, but I like a bumbag (fanny pack) for ski trips to easily access my phone/camera, lip salve and some cash.

-What to wear at night on a ski holiday
+What to Wear at Night on a Ski Holiday

 If you are attending a ski festival – pack the glitter, stock up on the superhero capes and look out for the themed night shoutouts!

 I’ve also provided some do’s and don’ts of looking cool without feeling cool while skiing and boarding.
-Ski trips are honestly one of my favourites and nothing tastes better than that first cider after a day’s ski (or maybe just the one on top of the mountain)!
+Ski trips are honestly one of my favourites, and nothing tastes better than that first cider after a day’s ski (or maybe just the one on top of the mountain)!

 Ski Holiday Checklist